socnetv/app/docs/roadmaps/roadmap_ui_graph_facade.md

 ---

-You’re right — it should stay (clearly labeled as **optional / later**, not WS2 work).

-Add this at the end:

----

 ## Optional Future Step (Not Part of WS2)

 ~~If/when we want to reduce the “helper surface” between `Graph` and engines, introduce a